bmon/blog/content/blog/go-docker-https.md

 Next, you'll need a server which you can deploy your application to.
 Make sure to configure your DNS server to point your domain(s) to your server.

 Last you'll need to make use of that [acme/autocert](https://godoc.org/golang.org/x/crypto/acme/autocert) package I mentioned earlier to request and respond to ACME challenges.
-There is a great [sample implmentation](https://github.com/kjk/go-cookbook/blob/master/free-ssl-certificates/main.go) written by [Krzysztof Kowalczyk](https://blog.kowalczyk.info/) which you should check out, but I'm going to show you a cut down verstion to better explain how it works.
+There is a great [sample implementation](https://github.com/kjk/go-cookbook/blob/master/free-ssl-certificates/main.go) written by [Krzysztof Kowalczyk](https://blog.kowalczyk.info/) which you should check out, but I'm going to show you a cut down version to better explain how it works.

 ## Our Application